When the energy market stabilises and deals return, we're here to help you make the switching process as easy as possible.

-Your new supplier is responsible for taking a meter reading when you change supplier and for all future meter readings at your property after the transfer takes place.
-Your new supplier will either arrange for your meter reading to be taken, or they may ask you to take the reading yourself at the time of transfer (your start date) and this reading will also be used to finalise the accounts with your old supplier.
+Your new supplier is responsible for taking a meter reading when you switch, and for all future meter readings at your property after the energy switch takes place.
+They may ask you to take a reading yourself at the time of transfer (your start date).
+This reading is also used to finalise the accounts with your old supplier.

 Can my current supplier prevent me from switching to a new supplier?